wp-plugins/loginradius-for-wordpress/readme.txt

 Let your users log in, comment and share via their accounts on popular social networks such as Facebook, Google, Twitter, Vkontakte and over 20 more!

 == Description ==
-Just install this FREE plugin and enable Social Login, Social Sharing and Social Commenting.
-This is the best plugin to implement Social Infrastructure on your WordPress site.
-Our plugin also provide accurate user's social profile data and Social Analytics.
-It is also compatible with WordPress multisite plugin.
+Just install this FREE plugin to enable Social Login, Social Sharing, and Social Commenting on your WordPress site.
+This is the best plugin for implementing Social Infrastructure and for capturing accurate user profile data gathered from social networks.
+Users can also run Social Analytics to better understand their userbase.
+This plugin is also compatible with WordPress's multisite plugin.

 Here is the detailed information about each feature: